 Happy back to school!
 I wish you a magnificent return full of friendly classmates, excellent teachers, awesome games at recess and cupcakes in your lunchbox!

 As we head back into the swing of things, many parents realize that they want to help their kid with math, but aren’t quite sure where to start.

-Here are five tips you can use throughout the entire coming year — no matter what you’re working on or how old your kid is.
+To help out, I’m sharing a special series of 5 tips you can use throughout the entire coming year — no matter what you’re working on or how old your kid is.